singhvidushi/portfolio/final_project.md

 ## Outline
 ### Context and Background:
-Streaming platforms have completely changed how we watch movies and TV shows.
-Instead of flipping through cable channels or heading to the theater, we now have a world of content at our fingertips.
-With major players like Amazon Prime, Disney Plus, Hulu, and Netflix all vying for our attention, they each have to be smart about what they offer.
-It’s not just about having a big library—it’s about having the right content that speaks to their viewers.
-This project dives into how these platforms use different genres to attract and keep their audiences hooked, exploring how their strategies have evolved from 1920 to 2021.
+Streaming platforms have changed the way we consume content.
+With an overwhelming number of options from platforms like Amazon Prime, Disney Plus, Hulu, and Netflix, the challenge for binge-watchers isn’t just what to watch, but where to watch it.
+This project analyzes how each platform curates its content by genre, helping viewers make informed decisions about which platform best aligns with their favorite genres.

 ### Why This Topic?
 **Personal Motivation:** I’ve always been fascinated by the power of stories and how they can shape our perspectives.
 As an avid viewer, I often wonder why I’m drawn to certain shows and movies on different platforms.
 Why do I find myself binge-watching dramas on Netflix but switch to documentaries on Amazon Prime?
 This project is my way of answering those questions.
 It’s personal because I’m trying to understand my own viewing habits and the subtle ways these platforms influence what I choose to watch.